-Course Descriptions: Ph.D. in Depth Psychology Emphasis in Psychotherapy
+Course Descriptions: Ph.D. in Depth Psychology with Specialization in Psychotherapy

 This course presents the organizing perspectives and therapeutic approaches that have shaped contemporary Western psychology.
 Students learn the philosophical principles of psychological models from antiquity to the present era, such as those associated with religious traditions, medicine, and the schools of psychoanalysis, behaviorism, existential, humanistic, post-modern, and multicultural and cross-cultural psychology.
 The course includes a discussion of the history and development of psychology as an intellectual and scientific discipline, and depth psychotherapy as a practice.

 This course discusses such classical Jungian concepts as ego, persona, shadow, animus/anima, Self, complex, archetype, collective unconscious, transcendent function, and individuation.
 In addition, it explores dreams, active imagination, typology, and transference/countertransference considerations in the context of Jung's approach to psychotherapeutic practice.
 Further clinical application of Jungian thought is demonstrated through readings of primary texts and secondary source material as they elucidate Jung's original work.
 The course pays particular attention to how various forms of psychopathology can be viewed on multiple levels from the personal and cultural-historical to the archetypal, mythic, and imaginal.

 Jungian Psychotherapy II

 DPP 861, 2 units